-- 3.1 The Freedom of Information (Scotland) Act 2002 defines 3 duties that all public authorities must abide by in regards the information it makes available to the general public. - 3.2 The Duty to Publish All public authorities should pro-actively publish certain categories of information. - 3.3 The Duty to Respond to Requests All public authorities should be prepared to provide information that is not pro-actively published, where there is no valid exemption, on request by any member of the public. - 3.4 The Duty to Advise and Assist All public authorities should provide support and advice to members of the public to assist them to exercise their rights to information. - 3.5 For the purpose of Freedom of Information, Trust Housing Association is classified as a public authority as of the 11th of November 2019, from which point Trust is required to apply the duties set out in the FOISA.
+- 3.1 The Freedom of Information (Scotland) Act 2002 defines 3 duties that all public authorities must abide by in regards the information it makes available to the general public. - 3.2 The Duty to Publish All public authorities should pro-actively publish certain categories of information for public consumption. - 3.3 The Duty to Respond to Requests All public authorities should be prepared to provide information that is not pro-actively published, where there is no valid exemption, on request by any member of the public. - 3.4 The Duty to Advise and Assist All public authorities should provide support and advice to members of the public to assist them to exercise their rights to information. - 3.5 Trust must dispense these duties whilst respecting data protection in accordance with the GDPR and Data Protection Act. - 3.6 For the purpose of Freedom of Information, Trust Housing Association is classified as a public authority as of the 11th of November 2019, from which point Trust is required to apply the duties set out in the FOISA.